 ---|---|---|

 Scripture | Presbyterians believe in the inspiration and authority of Scripture.
-Many conservatives accept and defend the terms “inerrancy” (i.e. Scripture has no errors) and “infallibility” (i.e. Scripture can’t lead astray in belief or practice).
+Many conservatives accept and defend the terms “inerrancy” (i.e., Scripture has no errors) and “infallibility” (i.e., Scripture can’t lead astray in belief or practice).
 Moderate-liberal churches read and teach Scripture selectively. | same |

 God | Presbyterians believe in the Trinity; there is one God who exists in three persons.
 The Father, Son, and Holy Spirit are each fully divine. | same |

 Christ | Jesus is the second person of the Trinity.
 He is God in human flesh.
 He is 100% God and 100% man.
-Jesus was born of a virgin, lived a sinless life, died as an atonement for sin, and physically resurrection on the third day. | same |
+Jesus was born of a virgin, lived a sinless life, died as an atonement for sin, and was physically resurrection on the third day. | same |

 Holy Spirit | The Holy Spirit is the third person of the Trinity.
 He is fully divine.
 The Spirit applies the salvation that the Father planned and that the Son earned for sinners.
 He bestows spiritual gifts on believers that they are to use for the edification of the Church. | same |

-Salvation | Presbyterians are Calvinists and have robust doctrines on election and predestination. | Baptists can be Calvinist, Arminian, or something else. |
+Salvation | Presbyterians are Calvinists and have robust doctrines on election and predestination. | Baptists can be Calvinists, Arminians, or something else. |

-Sacraments/ Ordinances | There are two: baptism and the Lord’s Supper or communion; Presbyterians describe baptism as a sign and seal of the covenant of grace made by God through Jesus and extended to us | There are two: Believer’s Baptism (but not infant baptism) and the Lord’s Supper; Baptists don’t believe sacraments are channels of grace. |
+Sacraments/ Ordinances | There are two: baptism and the Lord’s Supper or communion; Presbyterians describe baptism as a sign and seal of the covenant of grace made by God through Jesus and extended to us. | There are two: Believer’s Baptism (but not infant baptism) and the Lord’s Supper; Baptists don’t believe sacraments are channels of grace. |

-Baptism | Presbyterians practice “paedobaptism” (paedo = “child”) also known as infant baptism by means of sprinkling.
+Baptism | Presbyterians practice “paedobaptism” (paedo = “child”), also known as infant baptism by means of sprinkling.
 Baptism signifies inclusion into the Covenant community.
 Adults can be baptized if they never were as a child. | Sometimes referred to as “credobaptism” (credo = “I believe”), the sacrament is for professing believers who have trusted Christ for salvation. |

 The Lord’s Supper | Presbyterians believe Christ is spiritually present in the bread and cup.
 The elements aren’t merely symbols or reminders.
-They reject the teaching of the Catholic church on transubstantiation. | Also called “communion,” most Baptists believe consuming the bread and cup is a memorial of the atonement of Christ.
-They reject the teaching of the Catholic church on transubstantiation. |
+They reject the teaching of the Catholic Church on transubstantiation. | Also called “communion,” most Baptists believe consuming the bread and cup is a memorial of the atonement of Christ.
+They reject the teaching of the Catholic Church on transubstantiation. |

-Church organization | Calvin taught that there are elders who preach and teach and others elders who help rule over the church.
+Church organization | Calvin taught that there are elders who preach and teach and other elders who help rule over the church.
 Elders in a local church comprise a session.
 Elders in the same geographical location form a presbytery.
 Groups of presbyteries form a synod. | The autonomy of the local church is an important Baptist doctrine.
 Local churches often belong to denominations, associations, or networks, but their relationship is cooperative. |

-View of the end times | Amillennial; Presbyterians believe the 1,000-year period described in Revelation 20:1-6 occurs between Christ’s first and second coming. | Baptists may be amillennial.
-Some are premillennial, so they believe the 1,000-year period is literal and will occur after the Rapture, seven-year tribulation, and the return of Christ |
+View of the end times | Amillennial; Presbyterians believe the 1,000-year period described in Revelation 20:1-6 occurs between Christ’s first and second coming. | Baptists may be Amillennial.
+Some are premillennial, so they believe the 1,000-year period is literal and will occur after the Rapture, seven-year tribulation, and the return of Christ. |

-Also see Presbyterian vs Pentecostal: What’s the Difference?
+Also, see Presbyterian vs. Pentecostal: What’s the Difference?

 Presbyterian and Baptist Denominations

-The Presbyterian Church (USA) has experienced attendance declines in recent decades, but it’s still the largest Presbyterian denomination in America by a significant amount.
-The Presbyterian Church in America has seen slight increases in recent years, due in part to conservatives leaving the Presbyterian Church (USA).
-(Also see Presbyterian Church USA vs Presbyterian Church in America: What’s the Difference?)
+The Presbyterian Church in America has seen slight increases in recent years due in part to conservatives leaving the Presbyterian Church (USA).
+(Also see Presbyterian Church USA vs. Presbyterian Church in America: What’s the Difference?)

 Presbyterian Denominations | Membership |